AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/relationship-ui.md

 >[!IMPORTANT]
 >
->Um eine Beziehung herzustellen, müssen beide Schema über definierte primäre Identitäten verfügen und für [!DNL Real-time Customer Profile]die sie aktiviert werden.
-Informationen zum Konfigurieren Ihrer Schema finden Sie im Abschnitt zum [Aktivieren eines Schemas für die Verwendung in Profil](./create-schema-ui.md#profile) im Lernprogramm zur Erstellung von Schemas.
+>In order to establish a relationship, both schemas must have defined primary identities and be enabled for [!DNL Real-time Customer Profile].
+See the section on [enabling a schema for use in Profile](./create-schema-ui.md#profile) in the schema creation tutorial if you require guidance on how to configure your schemas accordingly.

-Schema-Beziehungen werden durch ein dediziertes Feld innerhalb eines **Quell-Schemas** dargestellt, das auf ein anderes Feld innerhalb eines **Ziel-Schemas** verweist.
+Schema relationships are represented by a dedicated field within a **source schema** that refers to another field within a **destination schema**.
 In the steps that follow, &quot;[!UICONTROL Loyalty Members]&quot; will be the source schema, while &quot;[!DNL Hotels]&quot; will act as the destination schema.

 Zu Referenzzwecken wird in den folgenden Abschnitten die Struktur der einzelnen Schemas beschrieben, die in dieser Anleitung verwendet werden, bevor eine Beziehung definiert wird.